SB-DA/Stock-Analysis/README.md

       End If

-      '3c) check if the current row is the last row with the selected ticker If the next row’s ticker doesn’t match, increase the tickerIndex.
+    '3c) check if the current row is the last row with the selected ticker 'If the next row’s ticker doesn’t match, increase the tickerIndex.
         'If  Then
          If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then
          TickerEndingPrices(tickerIndex) = Cells(i, 6).Value

        End If

     '3d Increase the tickerIndex.
         If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then
         tickerIndex = tickerIndex + 1

     End If

+    Next i
+    '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
+    For i = 0 To 11

+    Worksheets("All Stocks Analysis").Activate
+    Cells(4 + i, 1).Value = tickers(i)
+    Cells(4 + i, 2).Value = TickerVolumes(i)
+    Cells(4 + i, 3).Value = TickerEndingPrices(i) / TickerStartingPrices(i) - 1

     Next i